ucl-casa-ce/OpenMV2RaspPi/README.md

 21. Wait 5 minutes for the device to start up and connect to the network.
 22. You can now connect to the Raspberry Pi and login.

-## Connecting to the Raspberry Pi using your Private Key with PUTTY
+## Connecting to the Raspberry Pi over SSH using your Private Key with PUTTY

+You can connect to the Raspberry Pi with SSH via WiFi or an physical Ethernet connection.
+If you are on the same network you can access the device using the SSID you gave it when setting up the device.
+If you intend to access the device remotely via the internet you will need to assign the device a static private IP address and fixed public address.
+That goes beyond the scope of this guide.

 1. Open PUTTY on your computer (Windows).
 2. Set the 'Connection type' to 'SSH'.
 3. Set the 'Port' value to '22'.